euler-xyz/euler-governance/docs/tasks.md

 Note: Vesting Contract Index is > 0 if more than one vesting contract/schedule is created for the same recipient.

-## Withdraw excess tokens from vesting factory contract
+## Withdraw excess EUL tokens from vesting factory contract

 Only current vesting factory admin can use this task.